ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ```

 Enter name of file to write to disk, in this example, `partiallySigned.txt`.
 Should not exist on disk.
-CLI will ask until this condition is meet.
+CLI will ask until this condition is met.

 ```
 Path to export partially signed tx to: partiallySigned.txt